What is a Black Swan Event?

 Contribute to a “Rainy Day Fund”

 Savings are critical to your financial security.
 During the recession, many people were laid off from their jobs.
 As a result, mortgage payments were missed and homes were lost.
 It is therefore so important that you create a rainy day fund to protect yourself.
-Have enough money to pay your financial obligations for a short period of time if you lose your main source of income.
+You should have enough money to pay your financial obligations for a short period of time if you lose your main source of income.
 You may need to make some sacrifices in order to do so, but those sacrifices will pay off if another crisis emerges.
-If no crisis emerges, then you’ll simply enjoy a more comfortable retirement.
+If no crisis comes to pass, then you’ll simply enjoy a more comfortable retirement.

 Develop Additional Streams of Income

 If you have a single stream of income, then you are incredibly vulnerable to market disruptions or the shifting needs of your employer.
 If you have an alternative income stream, then you can stay afloat if your main source of income disappears.
 Yes, this is easier said than done.
 We’re preppers, though.
 We can go the extra lengths to do what needs to be done to prepare for the worst case scenario.
 We can leverage our skills to develop side businesses, or sell items we no longer need.
 By investing your time in developing an additional income stream, you are flexing your entrepreneurial muscles.
 You can supplement your current stream of income and contribute more to your rainy day fund.
 In doing this, you are making yourself less vulnerable.

 We can prepare for Black Swan Events through research, sacrifice, and ingenuity.
 Let’s be sceptical of those who are compensated more when we spend more.
 Join me in building savings early.
 Carve out opportunities to supplement the income you make from your day job.
 The next financial crisis does not need to be a personal crisis.
 We can make ourselves immune to the next one.